ZekeSnider/ZekeSniderDotCom/_posts/2017-10-02-coldplay-favorites.markdown

 date:   2017-10-02 22:15:40 -0700
 categories: favorites
 image: coldplayOG.jpg
+imageAlt: "Coldplay A Head Full of Dreams image"
 ---

 I've been thinking about this a lot since their amazing Seattle show, so I made a playlist of my favorite Coldplay songs.